-Public School District Fires #KatieFromFCPS Nash For Teaching Kid To Spell ‘Tomorrow’- #FreeKatie #BringBackKatie Begins
+Public School District Fires Katie Nash For Teaching Kid To Spell ‘Tomorrow’ — #FreeKatie #BringBackKatie Begins

 — Katie Nash (@katienash) January 14, 2017

-Instead, the school district abruptly fired Katie and Nash turned to comfort foods like ice cream — and a session on the Stairmaster — to burn off anxiety, according to Nash’s own personal Twitter feed.
+Instead, the school district abruptly fired Katie and she turned to comfort foods like ice cream — and a session on the Stairmaster — to burn off anxiety, according to her own personal Twitter feed.

 [Featured Image by peanstud/Shutterstock]